skizoom/CodingChallenge/README.md

     - Feel free to demonstrate an example in the code.
 3. If you added any tests to the code, which approach did you use and why?
 4. How would you add any new data sources to the `/api/hotels/` endpoint in the future?
+5. If you have clients using the current version of the API, how would you approach this refactoring task?

 ## Running Instructions